 Before there was an LAX (Los Angeles International Airport) or Burbank (Bob Hope) International Airport, there was Grand Central Air Terminal in Glendale California.
-It was built in 1928.
+It opened in 1929.
 Grand Central Air Terminal was the first major airport in the Los Angeles area.
-It was also one of the first airports to have a paved runway and the FIRST to offer transcontinental flights across the nation.
+Indeed, it was the first Airport for many of the major airlines we have today.
+It was first airport to have a paved runway and the FIRST to offer transcontinental flights across the nation.
 It was the birthplace of commercial aviation as we know it today!
 TWA was born here, Charles Lindbergh flew from Grand Central, as well as Amelia Earhart, Howard Hughes, William John "Jack" Frye (TWA President), and many more.
+Grand Central Air Terminal is truly an historic landmark!

 The rendering below did not include the vintage aircraft.
 I added it in later.